facebookThe amaze Card by Instarem: The One Card Everyone Needs In Their Arsenal

 1.4 mpdNone1.4 mpd as spend is counted as local spend.

-If you want to earn credit card rewards overseas with the cards recommended above, it is a definite yes!
+It is a definite yes if you want to earn credit card rewards overseas with the cards recommended above!

 • The option to combine selected transactions from various cards into one listing for corporate claims